Wanjira Mathai

 Environmental restoration champion

-Through the forest restoration initiative Restore Local, Wanjira Mathai is working to help both Africa's people and its landscapes flourish.
+Through the forest restoration initiative Restore Local, Wanjira Mathai is working to catalyze the flourishing of both Africa's people and its landscapes.

 Why you should listen

 As managing director for Africa and Global Partnerships at the World Resources Institute, Mathai now leads the Restore Local project, helping advance forest protection and landscape restoration.
 By investing in local restoration projects, Restore Local is revitalizing forests, pastures and mangrove clusters, fighting climate change and promoting sustainable, income-generating agriculture at scale.
-Mathai also serves on the boards of the World Agroforestry Centre and the Clean Cooking Alliance, and she is a member of the Africa-Europe Foundation's High-Level Group of Personalities.
+Mathai also Chairs the Board of the Wangari Maathai Foundation and serves on the Advisory Council of the Clean Cooking Alliance and the European Climate Foundation.
+She is also a member of the Africa-Europe Foundation's High-Level Group of Personalities.

 More news and ideas from Wanjira Mathai